trento-project/wanda/guides/gatherers.md

 **Argument required**: yes.

 This gatherer allows access to certain webmethods that `sapcontrol` implements.
 An argument is required to specify which webmethod should be called.
-This webmethod is passed to `sapcontrol` opening a SOAP web connection using the file `/tmp/.sapstream5xx13`, through a unix socket.
+The communication with `sapcontrol` is created opening a unix socket connection using the file `/tmp/.sapstream5xx13`.
+The [Sapcontrol Web Service Interface](https://www.sap.com/documents/2016/09/0a40e60d-8b7c-0010-82c7-eda71af511fa.html) documents the SOAP API interface, including all the possible values each of the fields could have, specifically helpful for enumerators like `dispstatus` in `GetProcessList` and `state/category` in `HACheckConfig` webmethod.

 The return value is grouped by discovered SIDs, which include the list of command outputs for each instance in this system.

 Supported webmethods: